PTLLS 6302 Preparing to Teach in the Lifelong Learning Sector

 You can also book this latest course from the list below.

-Course Dates for Individuals Price (inc VAT) Book Now Training Location July 20th to 23rd (Mon - Thur) 2015
+Course Dates for Individuals Price (inc VAT) Book Now Training Location August 17th to 20th (Mon - Thur) 2015

 September 14th to 17th (Mon - Thur) 2015